IMPORTANT: In light of COVID-19, the Annual Declaration of Compliance deadline has been extended from 31 March to 30 April 2020

 Taking systematic self-assessments will also help your organisation look into its practices and processes to identify ways to achieve optimal outcomes for your students.

 You can use ASQA’s Self-Assessment Tool to identify areas of improvement and determine the actions needed to improve compliance.

 After looking into areas of improvement, you should take rectifying actions.
 You should note that the most common compliance issue with RTOs is in the area of Training and Assessment.

 Since the area of training and assessment is a big hurdle for many RTOs, it is in your best interest to invest in quality RTO training materials that are clear and comprehensive.
-Investing in the right RTO training resources will help ensure that you’re ahead of the competition and are meeting your compliance requirements.
+Investing in the right RTO training resources will help ensure you’re ahead of the competition and meet your compliance requirements.
 This is especially true now that competitive RTOs are looking for ways to upgrade their training resources to support more flexible training options [this is a necessity in light of recent events like the COVID-19 outbreak].